cameroncc/blabbermac/README.md

 ```

 ### dewit flag
-Type: boolean
+- Type: boolean
-Allowed Values: 0 or 1
+- Allowed Values: 0 or 1

-### (optional) voice
+### voice (optional)
-Type: string
+- Type: string
-Allowed Values: As of macOS Big Sur, there are several voices that can be used.
-See below for a list of voices together with their localizations.
-If no voice is selected, this line must be left blank and the default voice, Alex, will be used.
+- Allowed Values: As of macOS Big Sur, there are several voices that can be used.
+See below for a
+list of voices with their localizations. **If no voice is selected, this line must be left blank**
+and the default voice, Alex, will be used.

 | Voice     | Localization |
 |-----------|--------------|